Shelter under the big top: A musical about the Nazi era – DW – 05/05/2023

 British playwright Hattie Naylor had originally wanted to tell a very different story from the one currently touring successfully through Britain.
 Her initial plan was for a play based on the cult 1932 horror film "Freaks" by US director Tod Browning, a movie that had made a big impact on her.

-"What's really special about it is that disabled people are the heroes in the film," says Naylor.
-But the copyright situation was problematic, and the deeper Naylor delved into the history of circuses of the early 20th century, the more a very different story formed in her imagination, one that would become the musical "Waldo's Circus of Magic and Terror."
+"What's really special about it is that disabled people are the heroes in the film," said Naylor.
+But the copyright situation was problematic, and the deeper Naylor delved into the history of circuses of the early 20th century, the more a very different story formed in her imagination — one that would become the musical "Waldo's Circus of Magic and Terror."

 Extermination of disabled people